“A good financial plan is a ‘roadmap’ that shows us exactly how the choices we make today will affect our future.” – Alexa Von Tobel

 Imagine being somewhere on a road trip without an internet connection? or eating somewhere where they only accept liquid cash?

-For emergencies like this, we tend to keep a few loose changes in our pocket.
+For emergencies like this, we tend to keep a few loose changes in our pockets.
 Your emergency fund requires the same function but it needs to be worth more than a few loose changes.

 Ideally, your emergency fund needs to consist of cash that could cover at least 6 months’ worth of expenses.

 3.)
-Planning for your Children’s Education:
+Planning for your Children’s Education in your 30s – 40s:

 Our children are growing up in a world where expectations different from yours are placed on them.
 It’s no longer adequate to be a degree holder.